NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/pingone-saml.md

 3. Enter an **Application Name**.
 4. Select **SAML Application**.
 5. Select **Configure**.
-6. To fill in your Cloudflare Access metadata:
+6. To fill in your Khulnasoft Access metadata:

    1. Select **Import from URL**.
    2. Set the **Import URL** to: